 Approximately 21% of our students were enrolled in 100% online majors which is consistent with fall 2019.
-48.4% of our students are enrolled in fully online sections this fall when we include all major offerings (onsite and online).
-46.5% are taking at least one fully online course but not 100% online in fall 2020 compared to 34.6% for fall 2019.
+45.8% of our students are enrolled in fully online sections this fall when we include all major offerings (onsite and online).
+90% were taking at least one fully online course but not 100% online in fall 2020 compared to 36.8% for fall 2019.
 This result is to be expected due to the impact of the pandemic.
 Our fully online majors realized an increase of 3.3% in enrollment over fall 2019.